SB-586

 Virginia SB 586 — A Bill to amend and reenact § 38.2-3407.15 of the Code of Virginia, relating to ethics and fairness in health carrier business practices; use of artificial intelligence

-Amends Virginia's existing health carrier fair business practices statute to add AI-specific disclosure and documentation obligations for health insurance carriers.
-Carriers that use AI to manage insurance claims and coverage must publicly disclose to the Bureau of Insurance the AI's use, including underlying algorithms, data used, and resulting determinations.
-Carriers must maintain AI decision documentation for at least three years, submit information and software to the Bureau upon request for enforcement purposes, and notify enrollees and providers when AI has been used to issue an adverse determination with a clear and timely appeal process.
-Enforcement is through the State Corporation Commission, with a private right of action available to providers who suffer actual loss, including potential treble damages for gross negligence and willful conduct.
+Amends Virginia's existing health carrier fair business practices statute to add AI-specific obligations for health insurance carriers.
+Carriers that use AI to manage insurance claims and coverage must publicly disclose their AI use — including underlying algorithms, data used, and resulting determinations — to the Bureau of Insurance.
+Carriers must maintain AI decision documentation for at least three years, submit information to the Bureau upon request, and provide notice to enrollees and providers when AI has been used to issue an adverse determination, along with a clear and timely appeal process.
+Enforcement is through the State Corporation Commission's existing jurisdiction, plus a private right of action for providers who suffer loss, with treble damages available for gross negligence and willful conduct.

 Summary

-Amends Virginia's existing health carrier fair business practices statute to add AI-specific disclosure and documentation obligations for health insurance carriers.
-Carriers that use AI to manage insurance claims and coverage must publicly disclose to the Bureau of Insurance the AI's use, including underlying algorithms, data used, and resulting determinations.
-Carriers must maintain AI decision documentation for at least three years, submit information and software to the Bureau upon request for enforcement purposes, and notify enrollees and providers when AI has been used to issue an adverse determination with a clear and timely appeal process.
-Enforcement is through the State Corporation Commission, with a private right of action available to providers who suffer actual loss, including potential treble damages for gross negligence and willful conduct.
+Amends Virginia's existing health carrier fair business practices statute to add AI-specific obligations for health insurance carriers.
+Carriers that use AI to manage insurance claims and coverage must publicly disclose their AI use — including underlying algorithms, data used, and resulting determinations — to the Bureau of Insurance.
+Carriers must maintain AI decision documentation for at least three years, submit information to the Bureau upon request, and provide notice to enrollees and providers when AI has been used to issue an adverse determination, along with a clear and timely appeal process.
+Enforcement is through the State Corporation Commission's existing jurisdiction, plus a private right of action for providers who suffer loss, with treble damages available for gross negligence and willful conduct.

 Enforcement & Penalties